-86.5 km Area of waterways (W1 /W2 Zones) in Eurobodalla 91% Vegetation cover of woody vegetation in Eurobodalla.
-The land tenure of vegetated land, as follows: national parks (NPWS) 46% forestry land (FCNSW) 34% other land 20% Our Towns & Villages Eurobodalla has settlements of unique character and diverse communities, including three towns and several coastal and inland villages.
-The three towns have originally been settled along waterways and have long acted as regional centres to the surrounding rural communities.
-Batemans Bay is the largest town in the Shire and has grown through the amalgamation of several coastal villages that stretch up and down the coast from the Clyde River.
+86.5 km Area of waterways (W1/W2 Zones) in Eurobodalla |14| Context Our towns and villages Eurobodalla has settlements of unique character and diverse communities, including three main towns and several coastal and inland villages.
+The three towns - Batemans Bay, Moruya and Narooma - have originally been settled along waterways and have long acted as regional centres to the surrounding rural communities.
+"Eurobodalla has high employment containment with over 93% of the workforce working within the shire" Batemans Bay is the largest town in the shire and has grown through the amalgamation of several coastal villages that stretch up and down the coast from the Clyde River.
 The area is a popular tourist destination and recognised as the main commercial centre in the region, supporting surrounding towns and villages.
 In contrast the development in Moruya is centralised, spreading south of the Moruya River.
 Moruya was the first European settlement in the region, originally spreading along the northern banks of the river in the 1820s.
 The town has a strong historic character and is surrounded by farming land along the river plain.
 Narooma is defined by its topography, with the floodplain and hill areas fragmenting the town centre and residential development.
-The town is a popular tourist destination and the getaway to the Montague Island.
+The town is a popular tourist destination and the gateway to Montague Island.
 Narooma is known for its oyster farming and fishing and unique coastal architecture.

-The villages in the Shire can be roughly categorised between coastal and inland villages.
-The inland villages of Tilba Tilba, Central Tilba, Bodalla, Mogo and Nelligen have a rich rural heritage, with references to the original dairy farming and gold prospecting that occurred in the 1800s.
-Whereas, the coastal villages of Tuross Head, South Durras, Tomakin, Broulee, Congo, Potato Point and Mystery Bay are more recent settlements that have grown in popularity as coastal tourist destinations.
+Eurobodalla's villages can be roughly categorised between coastal and inland villages.
+The inland villages of Tilba Tilba, Central Tilba, Bodalla, Mogo and Nelligen have a rich rural heritage, with references to Narooma Land Use Zoning the original dairy farming and gold prospecting that occurred in the 1800s.
+Whereas the coastal villages of Tuross Head, South Durras, Tomakin, Broulee, Congo, Potato Point and Mystery Bay are more recent settlements that have grown in popularity as coastal tourist destinations.
 The employment lands, made up of commercial and industrial land, are generally located within or in close proximity to the three towns and the Princes Highway.
-While the main retail areas are in the towns, there are several niche retail centres located in Mogo, Bodalla and Tilba Tilba and a number of small activity centres in several villages.
-Employment has high employment containment with over 93% of the workforce working within the Shire.
+While the main retail areas are in the towns, there are several niche retail centres located in Mogo, Bodalla and Central Tilba and a number of small activity centres in several villages.
+Employment has high employment containment with over 93% of the workforce working within the shire.
+Residential land